Barbie: Launch

 The first Barbie doll was introduced in both blonde and brunette on March 9, 1959.

 The first Barbie doll wore a black-and-white zebra striped swimsuit and signature topknot ponytail, and was available as either a blonde or brunette.
 The doll was marketed as a "Teen-age Fashion Model", with her clothes created by Mattel fashion designer Charlotte Johnson.

+It was a strategic decision by Handler to position the doll's wardrobe at center-stage.
+The original Barbie doll retailed for three dollars and her first range of clothes consisted of twenty-two ensembles priced at between one and five US dollars.
+Mattel designed Barbie to drive ongoing garment sales after the initial doll purchase.

 Analysts expected the doll to perform poorly due to her adult appearance and widespread assumptions about consumer preferences at the time.
 Ruth Handler believed it was important for Barbie to have an adult appearance, but early market research showed that some parents were unhappy about the doll's chest, which had distinct breasts.

 Barbie sold about 350,000 units in her first year, beating market expectations and generating upside risk for investors.
 Sales of Barbie exceeded Mattel's ability to produce her for the first three years of her run.
 The market stabilized for the next decade while volume and margin increased by exporting refurbished dolls to Japan.
 Barbie was manufactured in Japan during this time, with her clothes hand-stitched by Japanese homeworkers.